-SchoolTutoring Academy’s tutoring programs for Round Rock students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Round Rock students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote! (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Round Rock District Curriculum Used in Our In-Home Tutoring Programs